 What does this mean in relation to funding?

-We are currently kept running by our members’ fees only and receive no external funding.
-As a newly registered charity, we are currently applying for arts funding to help us to cover core costs such as our rehearsal venue, paying our Musical Director and hiring/purchasing music to perform.
+LVM’s core costs are always growing and currently being funded by members’ fees only.
+As a newly registered charity, we are constantly applying for sponsorship and arts funding to help us to cover costs such as our rehearsal venue, paying our Musical Director and hiring/purchasing music to perform.

 Any donations we receive, large or small, will help us provide excellent choral training for the members of our choir.
-If you are interested in funding or donating to our choir, please contact us via email or donate to our GoFundMe campaign.
+If you are interested in funding, sponsoring or donating to our choir, please contact us via email or donate to our GoFundMe campaign.